 Future Technology & Innovation Manager at Horizon Power

-David Edwards is the Digital Strategy and Innovation Manager in the Technology & Digital Transformation division at Horizon Power in Western Australia.
+David Edwards is the Future Technology and Innovation Manager in the Future Energy Systems Team at Horizon Power in Western Australia.
 David has pioneered change in fields as diverse as the television and music industry, renewable energy generation, regional service delivery and science mega-projects such as the Square Kilometre Array.
 Currently, at the forefront of energy sector transformation, David uses a problem focussed style of leadership to identify value add solutions and demonstrate the art of the possible.
 David contributes to several national working groups on Distributed Energy Resources while leading research and development into future smart energy networks.
 He displays a rare combination of sharp intellect, boundless curiosity and practical creativity.
 He has a neat habit of asking probing questions in a non-threatening spirit of solidarity and then following up the answer with another one.
 David is an international speaker, ardent swimmer, a music lover, published author and father of three.